kkworden/react-redux-example/README.md

 Next, run `pipenv shell` to activate the virtual environment.

-In a separate shell, run `npm run webpack` to start Webpack bundling.
+In a separate shell, run `npm i` to install the necessary NPM dependencies and `npm run webpack` to start Webpack bundling.

 You should be able to navigate to http://127.0.0.1:8000.
 Happy coding!